JKirchartz/awesome-stars/README.md

 - [bower](https://github.com/bower/bower) - A package manager for the web
 - [regex-tuesday](https://github.com/callumacrae/regex-tuesday) - :calendar: The repo for the regex tuesday challenges
 - [color-convert](https://github.com/travis4all/color-convert) - Plain color conversion functions in JavaScript
-- [hashids.js](https://github.com/niieani/hashids.js) - A small JavaScript library to generate YouTube-like ids from numbers.
-Use it when you don't want to expose your database ids to the user.
 - [enquire.js](https://github.com/WickyNilliams/enquire.js) - Awesome Media Queries in JavaScript
 - [AutoAwesomer](https://github.com/Izzmo/AutoAwesomer) - A Turntable.fm bookmarklet that automatically awesomes every song for you.
 - [mousetrap](https://github.com/ccampbell/mousetrap) - Simple library for handling keyboard shortcuts in Javascript